Denmark upsets France, Netherlands thrashes Belgium | Sports-Games

 Mbappé, who appeared to pick up an injury, was replaced by Christopher Nkunku after the break.
 He had an immediate impact and in the 51st minute set up Benzema, who dribbled his way past defenders and shot low for his 37th international goal.
 But Cornelius beat the offside trap and volleyed into the net in the 68th.
 Christian Eriksen came close in the closing stages but France keeper Hugo Lloris made a decisive reflex save to deny his low strike.
 Cornelius then gave Denmark the win after connecting with a lofted ball.
 He resisted defender William Saliba's challenge and fired into the top corner.

-In Brussels, Belgium started well but quickly faded as its preparations for the World Cup began with a worrying defensive display in the absence of their first-choice goalkeeper Thibaut Courtois.
-“Mostly we were really distracted,'' Leandro Trossard said.
-“We gave them way too much space.
-When we got the ball we immediately lost it.
-The Netherlands have shown that they are a very strong team that can hurt everyone.”
+In Brussels, Belgium started well but quickly faded.
 The Oranje had 11 attempts on goal in the first half and broke the deadlock five minutes before the interval.
 After collecting a pass from Frenkie De Jong with his back to the goal, Steven Bergwijn quickly turned and unleashed a 25-meter strike into the net.

 Romelu Lukaku endured a frustrating night, leaving the pitch after 27 minutes after getting a knock, having touched only a few balls.